dartmouth-cs98/hack-a-thing-1-thing1andthing2-2/README.md

 We learned the basics of using react to build a web-app, a language that neither of us had never touched.
 On top of this we began to get familiar with CSS.

 ## What did not work?
 We struggled with actually styling the connect four game to look more like an actual connect four game.
-We originally had planned to have coloured in squares as out piece but eventually settled for using "X" and "O" to represent the pieces.
+We originally had planned to have coloured in squares as our pieces but eventually settled for using "X" and "O" to represent the pieces instead.